gotnochill815-web/clickpost-intent-engine/README.md

 |11 | Our Place | 0 |
 |12 | Magic Spoon | 0 |

-Outreach was automatically generated for brands with verified buying-intent signals.
+Grounded outbound sequences were automatically generated for accounts with verified buying-intent signals.

 ---